Just a quick heads up, there’s a video up on my channel from this trip! If you go to the videos tab up above, you’ll be able to find it there.

-If you look above this post, you’ll find a video of what I remembered to record while in Switzerland, between feeling awkward speaking to a camera, forgetting to charge it constantly, and the weather raining on my parade, this is all I managed to get.
-Video should be up top ^^
+From what I remembered to record while in Switzerland, between feeling awkward speaking to a camera, forgetting to charge it constantly, and the weather raining on my parade, that video is all I managed to get.

 Keep in mind, pictures and videos will never do any country justice.